-He thus chanted hymns to love, going so far as to compare himself and Sophia to Adam and Eve.
-The conjugal affection is indeed the first step and necessary condition for us to live a real life.
+He thus chanted hymns to love, going so far as to compare himself and Sophia to Adam and Eve.77 The conjugal affection is indeed the first step and necessary condition for us to live a real life.
 Can we, however, live by love of each other alone?
 We might if we should be able to return to the prelapsarian condition.
-But we cannot return, as "In Adam's fall/We sinned all" says The New England Primer which must have been deeply impressed on Hawthorne's mind.
-Even when we could return or believed we could, such a state is transient.
+But we cannot return, as "In Adam's fall/ We sinned all" says The New England Primer which must have been deeply impressed on Hawthorne's mind.78 Even when we could return or believed we could, such a state is transient.
+We are not alone in the Gorden of Eden.
+We cannot remain amoral forward

+We sinned all" says The New England Primer which must have been deeply impressed on Hawthorne's mind.78 Even when we could return or believed we could, such a state is transient.
 We are not alone in the Garden of Eden.
 We cannot remain amoral forever.
 Sooner or later we unavoidably confront the community, which provides experience.
 The democrat in Hawthorne asserted that we should participate in the world's joys and sorrows of our own accord.
 But the deeper was he immersed in the community, the more dangerous the vision seemed to him, while his desire to have communication with the world was satisfied even though he did not use the pen.
 This is the reason why there were such periods of inactivity as I mentioned in page 24.
 In the end he would dispose of the vision, not knowing what result its disposal would bring about.
 The process of his disintegration as an artist shall be examined in the next essay.

-77 "The Old Manse," IV, p.
+^{77 &}quot;The Old Manse," IV, p.
 20.